COMBINE-lab/pufferfish/README.md

 So before running the whole pipeline of index building, make sure you have already installed TwoPaCo.

+We are also dependent on [SeqLib](https://github.com/walaj/SeqLib) and hence all the libraries that it is dependent on such as `bz2`, `lzma`, and `z` for mapping part.
+So it is required to install these libraries on the system as well and also update the CMakeLists.txt file in `src` directory and change the line for setting variable `SEQLIBDIR` statistically.

 ## Core Pipeline
 Having a set of reference fasta files or a concatenated fasta file which contains all the references, one can build the pufferfish index setting the required arguments in `config.json` and running the command `bash index.sh` in pufferfish directory.